javierarce/bicimap/README.md

 # BiciMap

-🌍 Unofficial map of BiciMad stations.
+🌍 Unofficial map of BiciMAd stations.

-This is my attempt to make a more useful and nicer version of the [current BiciMad map](https://u.bicimad.com/mapa).
+This is my attempt to make a more useful and nicer version of the [current BiciMAd map](https://u.bicimad.com/mapa).

 **This project is still in development.**